MinkaiXu/Neural-Coding-IABF/README.md

 ```

 ## Citing
-If you find IABF useful in your research, please consider citing the following paper:
+If you find IABF useful in your research, please consider citing the following two papers:

 ```
 @article{song2019iabf,